Kweeks3/Elk-Stack-Project/README.md

 * [Install Filebeat Playbook](Ansible/filebeat-playbook.yml) Download Filebeat and copy the configuration.
 Set up and enable the Filebeat module then start the service.

 * [Install Metricbeat Playbook](Ansible/metricbeat-playbook.yml) Download Metricbeat and copy the configuration.
 Set up and enable the Metricbeat module then start the service.

+# Affected Machines and Modules

+Web1 and Web2 machines within the Cloud Network are the targetted machines being monitored by the Elk Stack Server.
+Both Filebeat and Metricbeat are installed to observe and collect information from the VMs.
+As mentioned before, **Filebeat** monitors system logs and failure attempts of processes within the network. **Metricbeat** collects data from the VMs CPU processes such as usage and memory.

+# Ansible Playbook